FGasper/p5-Net-Curl-Promiser/README.md

 See the distribution’s `/examples` directory.

 # SEE ALSO

+[Net::Curl::Simple](https://metacpan.org/pod/Net::Curl::Simple) implements a similar idea to this module but doesn’t return promises.
+It has a more extensive interface that provides a more “perlish” experience than [Net::Curl::Easy](https://metacpan.org/pod/Net::Curl::Easy).

 If you use [AnyEvent](https://metacpan.org/pod/AnyEvent), then [AnyEvent::XSPromises](https://metacpan.org/pod/AnyEvent::XSPromises) with
 [AnyEvent::YACurl](https://metacpan.org/pod/AnyEvent::YACurl) may be a nicer fit for you.